dineshreddy161/Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels/README.md

 # Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels
-The SDART (Seismic Damage Analyzer for Rock Tunnels) tool can be used to:

-"This tool serves two main purposes:
+The SDART (Seismic Damage Analyzer for Rock Tunnels) tool can be used for two main purposes:

       1. Seismic Vulnerability of Rock Tunnels (SVRT):
         - Evaluate the SVRT using Reddy and Singh's approach.
         - Predicts the Damage class and probable damages to tunnel before an Earthquake.